Our minds often create a distorted picture of ourselves and our abilities like this reflection of two faces in the water.

 To many, our world today is stressful.
 On the news, there is so much well … bad news.
 In our social media feeds, there are arguments and name-calling.
 On our streets, there is more traffic and more road rage.
-I’ve spoken to many people who see all this feel like life is just too hard.
+And these last few years have served up crisis after crisis.
+These events have left many people feeling like life is just too hard.

 Well, it doesn’t have to be that way.

 It’s possible to experience the same events without the stress.
 You can be someone who others marvel at saying “He/She’s so calm” the next time something “bad” happens.
-This is what happens to our students in the Lefkoe Freedom Course.
+This is what our students experience in the Lefkoe Occurring Course.

 The stress they used to have slowly melts away as their minds dissolve the meaning from one event after another until it becomes a habit.
 Over time events that used to bother them no longer do.
 And positive feelings show up on their own more and more often.

-We will be offering the Lefkoe Freedom Course 2.0 again in September to a small number of students.
+Registration for the next Lefkoe Occurring Course 2.0 again in August to a small number of students.
 This is so we can give you the individual attention required to develop a new set of skills that allow you to gain the power of a quiet mind.